CallumRG/lessoncraft.ai/Daily Scrum/Mar 18.md

 ## Mar 18, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Discussed potential course uses cases with times and interaction within different components.
-- What was in my way:
+- What was in my way: n/a
-- What will I do today:
+- What will I do today: start research and working on course component usage

 Kaitlyn:
 - What did I do yesterday: